What's at stake in the 2022 midterm elections?

 Who will control the Senate after the 2022 midterms?

 Republicans need to hold all of their current seats and flip just one Democratic seat to win control of the Senate next year.
 Republicans are defending 21 of the 35 seats up for election, versus just 14 controlled by Democrats.
-The CBS News Battleground Tracker classifies 10 of these races as competitive: Arizona, Georgia, Nevada and Wisconsin are considered "tossups"; Florida, North Carolina and Ohio lean in favor of Republicans, and Colorado, Pennsylvania and New Hampshire lean in favor of Democrats.
+The CBS News Battleground Tracker classifies 10 of these races as competitive: Arizona, Georgia, Nevada, Pennsylvania, New Hampshire and Wisconsin are considered "tossups"; Florida, North Carolina and Ohio lean in favor of Republicans, and Colorado leans in favor of Democrats.

 Which Senate races are toss-ups in 2022?